 Lawsuits are usually pursued if the medical expenses have surpassed the insurance company’s budget.
 In the state of Florida, there are many instances where injuries are not covered by insurance companies but you are able to sue the negligent driver to cover the expenses.
 For example, paralysis, severed ligaments, and brain damage are just some examples of injuries that will likely require a higher settlement.

 Other damages that the court may provide you with compensation for include loss of income, pain and suffering, medical bills and expenses, and more.

 West Palm Beach Personal Injury Attorneys

-Car Accident Attorney at Scott J. Sternberg & Associates, Attorneys at Law, we want you to get justice for any injuries you may have sustained in a car accident.
+Car Accident Attorney at Sternberg / Forsythe, Attorneys at Law, we want you to get justice for any injuries you may have sustained in a car accident.
 If you contact us online or by calling us at 561-687-5660, then we can offer you a free, no-obligation consultation, and review your case to see if you are qualified to pursue a lawsuit.
 We want to help keep you informed and answer any questions you have regarding your personal injury case.